What if I don’t know what to talk about?

 What are your fees?

-Session fees are $120, with a limited number of sliding-scale concession spots for clients experiencing financial hardship.
+Session fees are $120 for individuals and $180 for couples, with a limited number of sliding-scale concession spots for clients experiencing financial hardship.

 Do you offer Medicare rebates?